laurent-martin/ets-to-homeassistant/README.md

 ## Structure in ETS

-The script takes the exported file with extension: `knxproj`.
+The script takes the exported file from ETS with extension: `knxproj`.
 This file is a zip with several XML files in it.
 The script parses the first project file found.
 It extracts group address information, as well as Building information.